soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/security-dashboard.md

 ## Threat intelligence

-If your organization has [Office 365 Threat Intelligence](office-365-ti.md), your Security Dashboard has a **Threat Intelligence** section that includes advanced tools.
+If your organization's subscription includes  [Threat Intelligence capabilities](office-365-ti.md), your Security Dashboard has a **Threat Intelligence** section that includes advanced tools.
 Your organization's security team can use the information in this section to understand emerging campaigns, investigate threats and manage incidents.

 ![Threat intelligence helps you understand attacks targeted at your organization](media/threatintelwidget.png)

-> [!TIP]
-> Office 365 Threat Intelligence is included with Office 365 Enterprise E5; however, if your organization is using another Office 365 Enterprise subscription, Office 365 Threat Intelligence can be purchased as an add-on.
-For more information, see [Office 365 Threat Intelligence](office-365-ti.md).

 ## Trends